How do I find a contractor-friendly mortgage lender?

 Before applying for a mortgage directly to a bank, we advise contractors speak first to a financial adviser.
 Yes, we are independent financial advisers who specialise in helping freelancers and contractors.
 So, we'd forgive you for thinking:

 But rest assured, we recommend caution when approaching High Street banks for a mortgage for good reason.
 Based on years of experience, we can confirm with certainty two things:

-- most High Street lenders do not ‘get’ contracting.
-At least at branch or call centre level.
-At best, they’ll try to offer you a self-employed mortgage, which is not the same as a contractor mortgage.
+- most High Street lenders do not 'get' contracting at branch or call centre level;

 Contractors who apply direct to a High Street lender are fashioning a rod for their own back.
 I'm not trying to be dramatic.
 It's the simple truth based on the bitter experiences of many of our clients.

 For one, rejection will have a negative impact your credit score.

 Two, the same could also jeopardise your chance of owning the home you've set your heart on.

 As a contractor, the deck is already stacked against you.

 Why?
 Because most lenders build their affordability calculations around people in full time, permanent employment.